-Catholic Schools' Week occurs around the end of January or early February.
+Catholic Schools' Week typically begins the last week in January.
 There are daily events which involve students, staff, parents, and the community.
 It is an opportunity to recognize the importance of a Catholic education and to celebrate with Christian educators across our state and nation.